Theoretix/Asynx/doc/README.md

 ### OS X

-Drag bitcoin-sv to your applications folder, and then run bitcoin-sv.
+Drag asynx to your applications folder, and then run asynx.

 ### Need Help?

 * See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
-* Ask for help on the [Bitcoin SV Subreddit](https://www.reddit.com/r/BitcoinSV/).
+* Ask for help on the [Asynx Subreddit](https://www.reddit.com/r/Asynx/).

 Building
 ---------------------